A meeting was held on Monday, 4/3/2024, at the Council’s headquarters March 4, 2024; News, Council News

 February 20, 2024

-The meeting was held on Tuesday, 2024/02/20, as part of a visit by the Libyan British Council to several Libyan cities from February 19-21. between women and businessmen of the two countries interested in economic and trade relations, Mr. Al Motasem Bellah Dhawi, Executive Director of the Council, opened with a welcome speech, It emphasized the strengthening of relations between the two councils, the importance of operationalizing what was agreed at the founding meeting in 2004 and the memorandum of understanding signed in 2006, and the establishment of an appropriate mechanism for joint action.
+The meeting was held on Tuesday, 2024/02/20, as part of the British Council’s visit to several Libyan cities from February 19-21. between women and businessmen of the two countries interested in economic and trade relations, Mr. Al Motasem Bellah Dhawi, Executive Director of the Council, opened with a welcome speech, It emphasized the strengthening of ties between the two councils, the importance of operationalizing what was agreed at the founding meeting in 2004 and the memorandum of understanding signed in 2006, and the establishment of an appropriate mechanism for joint action.

 A range of issues of common interest were discussed, including: